 Here are some ways to go further:

-- Go deeper with our book.
+- Go deeper with our book, Building the Elite.

 Our book is a good place to start for a much deeper understanding of the full system of factors that relate to developing resilient people in high-performance settings.
 There, you’ll find in-depth discussions of things like stress, pain and fatigue; the psychological aspects of motor learning and skill development; and mental skills to incorporate into training for better performance under stress and fatigue.